bioinformatico/bioinformatico.github.io/_posts/2020-11-21-using-invoke-in-cypress-tests.markdown

 ### Extracting attributes from HTML elements:

 We can extract text from an HTML element.
-Let's say we have an h1 element:
+Let's say we have an *h1* element:

 {% highlight html %}
 <h1>Cypress testing</h1>
 {% endhighlight %}

-Then we can confirm the text content:
+Then we can confirm the text it contains:

 {% highlight javascript %}
 cy.get('h1').invoke('text').should('contain', 'testing');
 {% endhighlight %}

-If we want to confirm that the src attribute really points to a proper url, we could use this code:
+If we want to confirm that the *src* attribute of an image points to a proper url, we could use this code:

 {% highlight javascript %}
 cy.get('img').eq(0).invoke('attr', 'src')